From time away from work to missing time with family and friends, pain is often debilitating. But massage therapists can help.

 How Can Massage Help?

-A three-pronged approach that includes aromatherapy, massage therapy and cold therapy can be effective in helping relieve the pain of migraine for many sufferers.
+A three-pronged approach that includes aromatherapy, massage therapy and cold stone therapy can be effective in helping relieve the pain of migraine for many sufferers.

 The first step in stopping a migraine is to calm the client, and one effective way to achieve this goal is through aromatherapy.
 Depending on the trigger, you can have clients breathe different blends of oils.
 For example, if the client knows the migraine is the result of stress, try using essential oils of clary sage, spikenard, helichrysum and lavender.
 For an environmental trigger, you might try roman chamomile, lavender, peppermint and rosemary.